YousefiLab/MDCA/SS-Coh/ReadMe.md

 ![](imgs/goodness_fit.jpg)

 **Figure 4.
 Goodness-of-fit analyses and maximum likelihood (ML) curve (A)** Whitening transformation in the anestheisa shown for a pair of channels given initial settings of model parameters. **(B)**  Whitening transformation shown for the pair of channles shown in (A) with trained model.
 It is clear that the model has captured dynamics present in data. **(C)** ML curve – or maximum of Q function – for different iterations of EM.
 The curve grows per iteration getting to a local maximum.

+## Implementation
+To get similar results, you can run provided code.
+After running GMM code, you will obtain the same result that we provide in figure 1.